Self-Care Activities in Belize

-Belize’s Maya occupation began as early as 1500 BC, but it was not until the Classic period of 250 AD to 900 AD that the Maya population is thought to have exceeded 1 million people in Belize.
-However, much about the ancient Maya remains a mystery now.
+READ MOREMaya occupation in Belize began as early as 1500 BC, but it was not until sometime between 250 AD and 900 AD that the Maya population is thought to have exceeded 1 million people.
+However, much about the ancient Maya still remains a mystery.

-To experience Maya culture in Belize, check with your hotel or local tour operators to see what ancient Maya temples are open for exploration.
-Also, be sure to speak with contemporary Maya families.
-They will be happy to tell you of their culture and share stories that have been passed down through the generations.
+To explore Maya sites in Belize, check with your hotel or local tour operators throughout the country to see what ancient Maya temples are open for exploration.
+And if you get the chance, be sure to speak with contemporary Maya families.
+They will be happy to tell you about their culture and share stories that have been passed down through generations.

 Nim Li Punit, located near the village of Indian Creek in the Toledo District, is well known for the number…